Scaling up direct air capture for a net zero future

 A 2020 World Resources Institute report finds DAC has key advantages over afforestation and reforestation, the major strategies for removing atmospheric carbon.
 DAC requires relatively less land and water than planting trees, and can be sited in areas unsuitable for growing forests, such as deserts and colder climates.
 And CO2 captured by DAC, when stored geologically, provides a more permanent and assured quantification of carbon removal than when done through afforestation.
 If not stored, it can be used as a climate-neutral resource for products like chemicals, synthetic fuels, and carbonated beverages.

-According to the International Energy Agency (IEA), 18 DAC facilities are operating worldwide.
+According to the International Energy Agency (IEA) latest report from July 2023, 18 DAC facilities are operating worldwide.
 The largest facility today is in Iceland and is powered by geothermal energy.
 It extracts up to 4,000 tonnes of CO2 annually (tCO2/y), sending it deep underground after mixing with water to eventually turn into rock.
+New DAC sites are being announced, including one in Texas that is under construction and expected to be up and ready by mid-2025 capable of capturing up to 500,000 tonnes of CO2 every year.

 Challenges of scaling up DAC